-The St. Mary's County Health Department (SMCHD) is responsible for protecting and promoting the health of St. Mary's County.
-Within the scope of its resources, the health department delivers a variety of services to our community, based on health needs and regulations.
+The St. Mary's County Health Department (SMCHD) is responsible for protecting and promoting the health of St. Mary's County community members.
+Within the scope of its resources, the health department delivers a variety of services to our community, based on health needs and legal policies.
 As the county's leader in public health, SMCHD is committed to ensuring that all community members have access to personal and community-based services and health information.

-The Health Department monitors community health data to identify priority health needs and to inform residents and partners on public health issues.
-In addition, the agency implements culturally sensitive programs to ensure public health access for Medicaid recipients, seniors, pregnant women, children, and individuals with disabilities.
-SMCHD provides select clinical services for the community, including infection diagnosis and treatment, vaccinations and immunizations, harm reduction support, and reproductive health services.
-SMCHD also works to reduce the burden of chronic disease through tobacco prevention and cessation efforts and through the asthma control program.
+The Health Department collects and monitors community health data to identify priority health needs and to inform residents and partners on public health issues.
+In addition, the agency implements culturally sensitive programs to support access to care for all residents, including those most vulnerable such as pregnant women, children, and individuals with disabilities.
+SMCHD provides select clinical services for the community, including infection diagnosis and treatment, vaccinations, harm reduction services, and reproductive health services.
+SMCHD also works to reduce the burden of chronic disease through a variety of efforts to address risk factors such as tobacco use and obesity, as well as chronic illnesses like asthma and diabetes.
 Additionally, the agency prevents and controls local infectious disease outbreaks and provides guidance in county efforts to address health-related emergency situations.
 Vital records, including birth and death certificates, may also be obtained via the Health Department.
-SMCHD also serves as the Local Behavioral Health Authority (LBHA) and is the local point of contact in assisting individuals with access to behavioral health services (mental health and substance use).
-The LBHA is responsible for monitoring and improving behavioral health systems to provide better outcomes for residents, this includes efforts to address the ongoing opioid epidemic and behavioral health prevention initiatives around suicide, drug misuse and overdoses.
-Furthermore, the Health Department works to maintain a safe and healthy environment in St. Mary's through various efforts, such as the licensing and monitoring of food service facilities to prevent food-borne illnesses, water quality monitoring, oversight of permitting and issues relating to public sewage and septic systems, and rabies prevention and management.
+SMCHD is the local point of contact in assisting individuals with access to behavioral health services (mental health and substance use), monitoring and improving behavioral health systems to provide better outcomes for residents, and public health programs to promote better behavioral health in the community.
+This includes efforts to address the ongoing opioid epidemic and behavioral health prevention initiatives related to mental health concerns and substance use.
+The Health Department also works to maintain a safe and healthy environment in St. Mary's County by addressing food safety and licensing/monitoring of food service facilities, recreational and drinking water quality, adequate wastewater management through septic systems, and other environmental health issues.